DAMO-NLP-SG/VideoLLaMA2/README.md

     # The video features a kitten and a baby chick playing together.
 The kitten is seen laying on the floor while the baby chick hops around.
 The two animals interact playfully with each other, and the video has a cute and heartwarming feel to it.
     modal_list = ['video']

-    # Video Inference
-    paths = ['assets/sora.mp4']
-    questions = ['Please describe this video.']
-    # Reply:
-    # The video features a series of colorful kites flying in the sky.
-The kites are first seen flying over trees, and then they are shown flying in the sky.
-The kites come in various shapes and colors, including red, green, blue, and yellow.
-The video captures the kites soaring gracefully through the air, with some kites flying higher than others.
-The sky is clear and blue, and the trees below are lush and green.
-The kites are the main focus of the video, and their vibrant colors and intricate designs are highlighted against the backdrop of the sky and trees.
-Overall, the video showcases the beauty and artistry of kite-flying, and it is a delight to watch the kites dance and glide through the air.
-    modal_list = ['video']

     # Image Inference
     paths = ['assets/sora.png']
     questions = ['What is the woman wearing, what is she doing, and how does the image feel?']